Command-line tools

 sends a ping to the localdrand

-daemon and prints its status.drand util backup
+daemon and prints its status.drand util list-schemes

 deletes all distributed information (group file, key share, random beacon state, etc) from a network on the local node.
 It does NOT delete the long-term keypair.drand util del-beacon <round-number>